TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

   normal distribution, called the Student's t-distribution.
 The t-distribution describes the probability distribution of the statistic:

 `t = sample_mean / (sample_std_dev / sqrt(sample_size))`

-This formula has the virtue of not requiring knowledge of any population parameter.
-The t-distribution has a single parameter, called the degrees-of-freedom, which is generally the number of samples `n` minus the number of parameters being estimated.
-Here there are two population parameters being implicitly estimated: the population mean using the sample mean, and the population standard deviation, using the sample standard deviation.
-Therefore, the degrees-of-freedom, `df = n - 2`.
-  We plot the 'standard' normal distribution `N(0, 1)` and t-distributions with various degrees-of-freedom for comparison:
+The `sample_std_dev` is calculated using the sample for data, but the formula used continues to be the population version (without Bessel's correction of the denominator).
+The t-statistic calculation has the virtue of not requiring knowledge of any population parameter.
+The t-distribution has a single parameter, called the degrees-of-freedom `df`.
+The degrees-of-freedom is the difference between the size of the sample `n` and the number of population parameters being estimated.
+Here, we are estimating the mean of a single population, so one population parameter is being estimated, so `df <- n - 1`.
+Below we plot the 'standard' normal distribution `N(0, 1)` and t-distributions with various degrees-of-freedom for comparison:

 ```
 rm(list=ls())